-First consider our model of N homogeneous employees, i.e., each produces random output with the same probability density f,g if he works, shirks (independently of the effort chosen by the others).
-In order to introduce incomplete information, let us suppose that the disutility of effort can take on many possible values $d_1 < \dots < d_k$ .
+First consider our model of N homogeneous employees, i.e., each produces random output with the same probability density f, g if he works, shirks (independently of the effort chosen by the others).
+In order to introduce incomplete information, let us suppose that the disutility of effort can take on many possible values $d_1 < \ldots < d_k$ .
 Nature moves first, independently picking a disutility level for everyone and revealing to each only his own.
 An optimal reward schedule must motivate every employee to work no matter what his disutility level may be.
-This is clearly equivalent to motivating an employee to switch from shirk to work when his disutility is the highest possible (i.e., is $d_k$ ) and when the remaining N-1 employees are working.
+This is clearly equivalent to motivating an employee to switch from shirk to work when his disutility is the highest possible (i.e., is $d_k$ ) and when the remaining N - 1 employees are working.
 Thus the optimal reward schedule we have constructed in the complete information case, when all employees have the common disutility $d_k$ , is also the optimal schedule with incomplete information.

 Next consider the case of l disparate ability-types, with disutility $d_i$ and disjoint performance intervals $J_L^i < J_H^i$ for type i, as before.
 Here the natural game of incomplete information (that we have in mind) is as follows.
 Nature moves first, assigning type i = 1, ..., l randomly to everyone with probabilities that are i.i.d across the employees, say type i is picked with probability $\theta_i$ .
 Each employee comes to know his own type and not those of the others, before choosing his effort level.
-But the game of course is common knowledge, so each is cognizant of the probability distribution on types.